 You will also need to meet a set of requirements established by the Denver Building Code and the Building Department Policy ADMIN 131.3 governing homeowner completed work.
 This policy can be found on our Building Codes, Forms and Policies page.

 Use the Contractor license search to see if your contractor has obtained a contractor's license from the City and County of Denver.

-To view other considerations, see our Doing the Work Yourself page.
+To view other considerations, see our Homeowners' webpage.